aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/05-check-fs.md

 You'll see a line like `172.31.21.145@tcp:/2hwmvbmv  1.2T  7.5M  1.2T   1% /shared` showing the size of the filesystem and the mount point.

-Next, use the command `time lfs find /shared` to list all the files present.
+Next, use the command `lfs find /shared` to list all the files present.
 You should see something similar to:

 ```bash
 lfs find /shared